 The House Of Saxe Coburg Gotha

 It was the first occasion in English history that a Queen Regnant had given birth to an heir.
-The child was christened Albert Edward, for his father and grandfather and was created Prince of Wales in the following month.
+The child was christened Albert Edward, for his father and grandfather Edward Duke of Kent, the fourth son of King George III.
+He was created Prince of Wales in the following month.
 Queen Victoria described the new arrival as having "large, dark blue eyes, a good high forehead, a pretty but rather large nose, a nice little mouth and chin".

-Unlike his older sister Vicky, the Prince did not prove to be a particularly intelligent child.
+Unlike his older sister the lively and precocious Victoria, Princess Royal, the Prince did not prove to be a particularly intelligent child.
 Bertie, as he was known in the family, was very much his mother's son.
 From an early age he became conscious of the fact that he was a disappointment to his parents, indeed his parents did nothing to dispel this idea and much to confirm it.
 His mother audibly bemoaned the fact that he was not more like his adored father.

 A rigorous system of education was devised to produce the perfect future King by Albert and his mentor Baron Stockmar.
 "It is the finest legacy" Albert proudly declared, "that a father could leave his children".
 Bertie was remorselessly subjected to Albert's grueling schedule and vastly overworked beyond his abilities.
 Though well intentioned, the system resulted in the child becoming prone to rages and outbursts of fury and defiance.